johnsonjzhou/geom90007-a2/www/detail_view.md

-# Details pane
+# Details View

-> Click on any country on the map to reveal the Details pane.
+> Click on any country on the map to reveal the Details View.

 Comparison of key Nutrition and Food Security *indicators* for a selected country across two time periods as presented in *Chapter 2* of